Harhsalj23/machine-learning/README.md

 Since a nonlinearity is observevd in the dataset as the air quality index differs from place to place.
 In order to predict air quality index various parameters such as CO,,SO2,NH3,NO2 are taken into conosideration.
 Predominant parameters such as PM2.5 and PM10 are major contributors to the prediction of AQI in many states.
+Reference for air quality taken from the book Air Quality 4th edition by Thad Godish.